jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

   {'01': (0.7071+0j), '10': (0.7071+0j)}
 ```

-The options are as follows:

-- `decimals` : Number of decimal places
-- `include_zeros` : Include zero entries

-#### Measurement Probabilities
+#### Probabilities

 The probabilities of a measurement returning each basis state can be obtained as follows.
 This is not treated as a measurement, so the state is not collapsed.

+The 'qubits' argument specifies the qubits to be considered.
+If it is omitted, all qubits are used.

 ```
 API:
-  qc.probabilities(*options)
+  qc.probabilities(qubits=None, *options)
-     options: decimals=5, include_zeros=False
+     options:

-Example:
+       decimal       : Number of decimal places
+       include_zeros : Include zero values  (default=False)

+Examples:
   qc.probabilities()
+  qc.probabilities([1,2], decimals=3)
 ```

 Example output for state $\frac{1}{\sqrt{2}}\ket{01} + \frac{1}{\sqrt{2}}\ket{10}$ :